alecive/alecive.github.io/_posts/2015-08-17-CV-AlessandroRoncone.md

    pdf: "[Roncone et al. 2014] - automatic kinematic chain calibration.pdf"

 misc:
+ - title: "Teaching Assistant"
+   year: 2015
+   venue: "CBMM 2015 Summer School"
+   where: "Woods Hole, MA, August 13-September 3, 2015"
+   description: "I attended the Summer School as a teaching assistant: I gave a talk about my research on the iCub humanoid robot, but I mainly focused on tutoring some students during their projects.
+A notable achievement has been the integration of Google Glass onto the YARP framework, that has been later used in order to perform head/gaze teleoperation."
- - title: "Organizer of the <i>Development of body representations in humans and robots</i> workshop"
+ - title: "Co-organizer of the <i>Development of body representations in humans and robots</i> workshop"
    authors: "Matej Hoffmann, Alessandro Roncone, Lorenzo Jamone, and Beata Grzyb"
    year: 2014
    venue: "IEEE International Conference on Development and Learning and on Epigenetic Robotics"